Financial Review and Planning Checklist

 - Make a list of forms you expect to receive and keep track as they come in to ensure you have everything you need to prepare your return – think W-2s, 1099s, a 1099-G if you collected unemployment insurance, 1098-E for student loans, etc.

-- Estimate taxes and check current tax withholding amounts – Review last year's return and online calculators to estimate this year's taxes and see if you're on track with having enough withheld.
+- Estimate taxes and check current tax withholding amounts – Review last year's return, the current year's tax brackets, and online calculators to estimate this year's taxes and see if you're on track with having enough withheld.
 If not, make adjustments to your withholding on your W-4.

 Complete Open Enrollment through employer or healthcare.gov

-November and December are typical open enrollment periods for many company benefit plans and healthcare.gov.
+November and December are typical open enrollment periods for many companies' employee benefit plans and healthcare.gov.

-If that’s the case for you, it’s important to review your options as plans and premiums may have changed this year.
+If that's the case for you, it's essential to review your options as plans and premiums may have changed this year.

 - Health insurance.
-When the premiums have gone up, prepare your budget for increased health care expenses.
+When the premiums have risen, prepare your budget for increased healthcare expenses.

 - Add coverages.
 Open enrollment is also the time to add any benefits you may not already be taking advantage of (i.e., dental, optical, disability, medical savings accounts, supplemental plans) or increase coverage amounts (life insurance).

-- Review retirement savings.
+- Review retirement planning.
 Review your selections in your retirement savings plan.
 Make sure you are contributing at least enough to get the employer match.
-If you have a fully-funded emergency savings account and eliminated your non-mortgage debt, increase your contribution.
+If you have a fully-funded emergency savings account and eliminated your non-mortgage high-interest debt, increase your retirement contributions.

 - Check beneficiaries.
 Review the beneficiary designations on your retirement account and life insurance policy.
 Update them if appropriate.
 Your beneficiary designation determines who gets your retirement savings and insurance benefits regardless of a will or other documentation you may have.